 Employee Engagement as an Indicator of Organizational Health

-In brief: Research has shown that diverse and inclusive work environments are more likely to produce engaged employees, which in turn leads to higher productivity and business performance.
-Given the impact of engagement on broader business profitability, corporate leaders are increasingly recognizing engagement as an important strategic imperative.
+In brief: Research has shown that diverse and inclusive work environments are more likely to produce engaged employees, leading to higher productivity and business performance.
+Given the impact of engagement on broader business profitability, corporate leaders increasingly recognize engagement as an important strategic imperative.
 As firms evaluate the various aspects of operational risks, directors should consider workforce engagement as a critical indicator of organizational health.
 This tool uses CACI as a case study to highlight how the company leveraged its engagement surveys to reinforce and reshape its company culture.